 Each year the Center and Council serve over 2,000 teachers.
 Since its founding in 1976, CCEE (in cooperation with the Center) has trained teachers from nearly every Colorado public school district and scores of private and religious schools.
 In addition, many of these schools and school districts are benefiting from CCEE/Center curriculum design assistance.

-for every student.
+Economics is essential for every student.
 Every generation has faced unique economic challenges and opportunities.
-How the people in society confront these challenges and take advantage of opportunities will not only determine their prosperity, but also the prosperity of future generations.
-The economic decisions of people have tremendous consequences, both in the short-run and the long-run.
+How the people in society confront these challenges and take advantage of opportunities will not only determine their prosperity but also the prosperity of future generations.
+The economic decisions of people have tremendous consequences, both in the short run and the long run.

 Today, early in the 21st century, we face many different economic challenges and opportunities.
 How we in society -- workers, students, teachers, parents, consumers, retirees, business and community leaders, voters, etc. -- approach and confront these challenges and opportunities will depend on our knowledge of how the economy works.
 If our economic knowledge is sound and if we apply it well, we can transform the challenges and opportunities into genuinely improved outcomes.

-CCEE and the Center provide a unique solution as the only Colorado organizations educating teachers to teach economics.
+CCEE and the Center provide a unique solution as the only Colorado organization educating teachers to teach economics.

 Educating those who teach our children is a highly cost-effective means of achieving economic literacy.
 One teacher, armed with sound economic understanding and creative classroom programs, makes economics interesting and relevant to 35 to 150 students each semester, year after year.
 The result -- thousands of young citizens armed with an essential life skill -- the economic way of thinking.